 With Strong Customer Authentication enforcement beginning in many European countries in 2021, 3D Secure 2 is a way for Keap and Infusionsoft customers that do business in Europe to be SCA-compliant.
 3D Secure 2 allows your clients to easily authenticate through an improved user experience that will reduce the negative impact on conversion.
 You can find more information on 3D Secure 2 here.

 What do I need to do to enable 3D Secure 2?

 Moving your payments to Stripe will ensure your business is SCA-ready come December 2020.
 No action is needed as long as you migrate to Stripe.
-If you are already on Stripe, you will automatically be ready to use 3D Secure 2 in December 2020.
+If you are already on Stripe, you are ready to use 3D Secure 2.

 What will the 3D Secure 2 experience look like for my clients?

 Your customer fills in their card details and completes the checkout to initiate the payment.

 Trigger dynamic authentication

 Your payment processor detects whether authentication is needed.
 If required, a 3D Secure 2 authentication flow will be presented in a modal window.
 This experience will vary based on the customer's bank, but examples include prompting the customer for a one-time passcode or biometric ID.

 Once a customer’s identity has been confirmed through 3D Secure 2, the card can be charged.

 Will every transaction require additional authentication through 3D Secure 2?